 Researchers and extractor companies are currently experimenting with delta (8) THC in an attempt to create a less potent but still enjoyable high.

 What Is Cannabis?
 A Collection of These 8 Major Cannabinoids

 Note, too, that industrial hemp can provide many of the cannabinoids found above.
-For instance, you can find hemp seed oil salad dressing which can potentially contain CBG as well as nourishing omega-3 fatty acids.
+For instance, you can find hemp seed oil which can potentially contain CBG as well as nourishing omega-3 fatty acids.

 Research the particular cannabinoids that interest you and select the perfect product to meet your personal and recreational needs.

 Interested to know some more chemicals in Cannabis?
 Check out our article about cannabis terpenes.